 If you experience any of the above methylfolate side effects, I highly recommend you discuss it with your physician and get your dose of methylfolate reduced significantly or stopped for a week or two before reintroducing it.

-two three things you can do to quickly quench most of the methylfolate side effects:
+two three four things you can do to quickly quench most of the methylfolate side effects:

-- Consider 50 to 100 mg of time-released niacin.
-This is 1/4 of a tablet.
+- Consider 50 to 100 mg of niacin as nicotinic acid.
 Why?
 Niacin is broken down by SAMe.
 This means that excessive SAM is quenched by taking niacin.
 Niacin also helps transform folates – especially unreduced folates.
 There are many other things niacin does as well – beyond my understanding.
 I continue to look for them and will update this as I learn more.

 - Consider 1 to 2 capsules of 250 mg of liposomal curcumin to help quench inflammation.
 If one takes methylfolate before inflammation is controlled, the methylfolate will worsen it.
 One may consider taking 2 capsules of Optimal Turmeric three times a day during times of inflammation.

 - Consider Hydroxocobalamin as it is an excellent sponge for reducing nitric oxide levels.
-Methylfolate increases nitric oxide levels – which is why it is so effective in reducing headaches, pain, cardiovascular disease risk, thrombosis, preeclampsia, periodontal disease, etc – but at the same time, excessive nitric oxide levels are harmful as they end up producing serious radical damage via nitrotyrosine.
+Methylfolate increases nitric oxide levels – which is why it is so effective in reducing headaches, pain, cardiovascular disease risk, thrombosis, preeclampsia, periodontal disease, etc – but at the same time, excessive nitric oxide levels are harmful as they end up producing serious radical damage via peroxynitrite.
 Hydroxocobalamin quenches nitric oxide quite effectively.
 Hydroxocobalamin also works to reduce hydrogen sulfide levels (great for those with high sulfate-reducing bacteria or sulfur-smelling stools/diarrhea).

 Questions for you to answer in your comment below – and please do – be sure to state which MTHFR mutation you have: